MODSetter/SurfSense/README.md

 - 🏠 **Self Hostable**: Open source and easy to deploy locally.
 - 📊 **Use GraphRAG**: Utilize the power of GraphRAG to find meaningful relations in your saved content.
 - 🔟% **Cheap On Wallet**: Works Flawlessly with OpenAI gpt-4o-mini model.
+- 🕸️ **No WebScraping**: Extension directly reads the data from dom.

 ## How to get started?